smatoos/docs.denations.com/docs/guide/play-to-earn/Tax Farming.md

 sidebar_position: 1
 slug: /guide/play-to-earn
 ---
 # Tax Farming(Farm with NFT)

 ## Description

-- Cities and nations receive taxes as tokens according to their power
+- Nations receive taxes as tokens according to their power
-- the power of cities and nations is determined by many factors, including the productivity and registration status of Civilization NFT.
+- The power of nations is determined by many factors, including the DGDP, land NFT, and Civilization NFT.
 - There are Regular Taxes paid every block time(14 seconds) and Special Taxes paid irregularly.
-- Tax is distributed to the holders of Nation/City Ownership NFT.
+- Tax is distributed to the holders of Nation Ownership NFT.

 ## Regular Tax